-The number of property transactions registered in England and Wales jumped 27% between November and December 2020, the Conveyancing Market Tracker from Search Acumen found.
+The number of property transactions registered in England and Wales was up 20% over the last quarter, rising to 290,248 in Q2 2021, up from 241,916 in Q1 2021, according to the latest Conveyancing Market Tracker from Search Acumen.

 Discover our Mortgage Broker services.